Arkansas Small Claims Court: An Overview

 For information on Arkansas's statute of limitation periods for claims related to written contracts, oral contracts, injuries, and property damage, see Nolo's 50-state Statute of Limitations chart.

 How long does the defendant have to answer the small claims court complaint?

-In Arkansas, the defendant may file a written answer within 20 days if in-state (within 30 days if out-of-state).
+In Arkansas, the defendant must file a written answer within 30 days.

 Are attorneys allowed in small claims court in Arkansas?

 You are not allowed to have an attorney represent you in small claims court in Arkansas.